usabilla/usabilla-u4a-unity/README.md

       cancelButtonBgAssetName - the name of the image used as background for the button (Optional) cancelButtonTextColor - the text color as a #RGB string for the button (Optional)

+## Masking Private Identifiable Information
+The SDK has an option to mask (when data is submitted to the back-end) the data from input texts, specifically `Text Input` and `Text Area`.
+Please note that the an email input field is not being masked.

+It matches a list of RegEx and replaces them by the "X" character by default.
+To apply masking, create a DataMask object, populate it, and use the

+        Bridge.setDataMasking(datamask);

+method to apply the masking.
+See Appendix 2, for an example

+To remove the previously set mask, call the method with an empty DataMask object

+        DataMask mask = new DataMask();
+        Bridge.setDataMasking(mask);

+The SDK provide some default masking, where emails are masked, and any digit longer than 4 digits eg credit-card numbers To apply the default masking, call the method with  `null`

+       Bridge.setDataMasking(null);

+#### DataMask
+         A DataMask object with 2 properties
+         maskCharacter - the masking character.
+If more than 1 charater is provideded, only the first is used masks - The RegEx strings that should be used to mask data

 <div style="page-break-after: always"></div>